 It has changed its name to Airnow following its acquisition of Airpush, which was concluded last December – a deal that moves the group a step closer to being a one-stop-shop for app developers and publishers.

 This strategy will be further aided by a second purchase, the completion of which late next month should pave the way for a re-listing of the enlarged business.

 The company’s stock market quote lapsed after six months’ suspension from trading as it carried out due diligence and the other important ancillary work required to complete Airpush the deal.

-Airnow has crossed the Rubicon: it is break-even and at the current revenue run rate expects to make US$5mln in profits this financial year.
+The company said in the summer that it was trading at break-even and at the current revenue run rate expects to make US$5mln in profits this financial year.

-The Airpush marriage, meanwhile, has propelled the company to a new level, not just financially, but operationally too.
+The Airpush marriage has propelled the company to a new level, not just financially, but operationally too.

 The enlarged business is home to 1.3mln developers and publishers, giving the company access to more than 250mln devices through its firmware updater.